 This soap recipe from A Beautiful Mess pampers the skin in more ways than one.
 The poppy seeds exfoliate the skin, grapefruit oil gives it a nice glow, and we already know what goat’s milk can do.
 What’s not to like!?

 Soap making ideas and inspiration come from unexpected places.
 In Sarah’s case, the source was her pantry.
 With honey, walnut, and regular cow’s milk within reach, Sarah got to work, and the result is a homemade soap that moisturizes and smells great – even without adding any scent!

 Woodworking is a broad craft which transforms plain wood to useful things with the help of tools, encompassing other disciplines like carpentry and joinery.

-One doesn’t have to search high and low for excellent examples of woodworking.
+One doesn’t have to search high and low for excellent examples of woodworking or wood projects.
 Just look around you!
 Everything – from the closet in the room, PC table, to kitchen cabinets – are made through woodworking.
 Learn the craft, and only your imagination will limit your creations!

 Now, a woodworker needs the right equipment.
 And here are the tools you need in your arsenal regardless of skill level: